In 2018 Māori comprised approximately 16.5% (775,836 people) of New Zealand’s population.

 Increasingly Māori developed horticulture.
 With careful techniques, often involving the use of stone walls, and fire embers to warm soils, they succeeded in establishing several plants, especially the kūmara (sweet potato).
 They also turned inland, and over several generations encountered the great forests.
 Māori culture moved from being largely maritime to one which, in certain places, was dominated by trees and bird life.

 Pre-European Māori culture was oral, and based on small autonomous sub-tribes living in valleys, harbours and other localities.
 Tribal histories are rich with stories of armed conflict, and New Zealand’s many sculpted hills and ridges – the relics of fortifications – are evidence of the importance of warfare in traditional Māori society.

 In March 2003 the New Zealand Archaeological Association had records of 6,852 sites in New Zealand as pā – fortified places used in the event of war.
-The great majority of these were in the area north of Whanganui and Hawke’s Bay.
+The great majority of these were in or north of Whanganui and Hawke’s Bay.

 Cannibalism was a feature, as was polygamy.
 Technology was limited to tools made of naturally occurring materials such as pounamu (the South Island’s greenstone) and tūhua (obsidian); flax was used for weaving and other purposes.
 There was extensive trade in these goods, usually in the form of gift exchange.
 Read more about Māori use of stone and other material for fishing, gardening and carving.